What Are Pre-Completion Searches?

 Pre-completion searches are searches that your solicitors in Preston undertake prior to completion of your matter.
-There are two main searches that are carried out, inclusive of:
+There are two main searches that are carried out:

 The bankruptcy search, also known as the K17 search, requires your Preston solicitor to input the full name(s) of the buyer(s) into the Land Registry Portal, at the cost of £2.00 per search, per name.
 Once submitted, the Land Registry can, immediately, issue a certificate which either, confirms there are no subsisting entries against an individual, or where entries are revealed, will list the same.

 See the Land Registry’s Practice Guide which specifically discusses the occasions in which entries may be revealed and their meaning, here.

 In the event that there are entries revealed, your solicitors in Preston would, firstly, need to establish what the entries relate to, and that they do, indeed, actually relate to the individual being searched against.
 With more common names, it is not unusual for entries to be revealed that do not relate to the individual being searched against.
 In which case, your conveyancing solicitor would require specific confirmation of this.